the-frey/fuseki-docker/README.md

 This will expose port 3030 by default.

 Override the internally-mounted `/data` folder by using the `-v` flag and passing in the location of your TDB data.
 Note that the default `config.ttl` file expects the TDB location to be `/data`, so you will have to override that before running the build as well.

+## JVM Args

+Note that the JVM args are being overridden to provide more max swap.
+Change the `run-fuseki` script if you do not want to do this.